-At Montrose School, student grades/marks are reported using descriptors (i.e. a 'B' is reported as meeting the grade level outcomes at a proficient level).
+At Afton School, student grades/marks are reported using a descriptor or letter grade.

-Exemplary - A (80 - 100%) Proficient - B (65 - 79%) Adequate - C (50 - 64%) Limited - D (0 - 49%) (Adapted from Alberta programs of study) Learning goals are met in an astute and comprehensive way.
+Exemplary - A (80 - 100%) Proficient - B (65 - 79%) Adequate - C (50 - 64%) Limited - D (0 - 49%) (Adapted from Alberta programs of study) • Learning goals are met in an astute and comprehensive way.
 Learning goals are met in a practical and thorough way.
 Learning goals are met in an appropriate and reasonable way.
-Student has demonstrated insufficient performance in relation to learner outcomes.
-Assignments are well crafted, organized in a purposeful fashion, and demonstrate attention to precise details.
+Student has demonstrated insufficient performance in relation to learner outcomes. • Assignments are well crafted, organized in a purposeful fashion, and demonstrate attention to precise details.
 Assignments are complete, organized in a competent fashion, and demonstrate attention to relevant details.
-Assignments are generally complete, organized in an acceptable fashion, and demonstrate attention to predictable details.
-Demonstrates an in-depth understanding and degree of skill on summative assessments.
+Assignments are generally complete, organized in an acceptable fashion, and demonstrate attention to predictable details. • Demonstrates an in-depth understanding and degree of skill on summative assessments.
 Demonstrates a substantial understanding and degree of skill on summative assessments.
-Demonstrates a satisfactory understanding and degree of skill on summative assessments.
-Has assembled an in-depth understanding of the concepts, generalizations and skills fundamental to the program.
+Demonstrates a satisfactory understanding and degree of skill on summative assessments. • Has assembled an indepth understanding of the concepts, generalizations and skills fundamental to the program.
 Has assembled a thorough understanding of the concepts, generalizations and skills fundamental to the program.
 Has assembled a basic understanding of the concepts, generalizations and skills fundamental to the program.